amandasharief/lightning/src/DataMapper/README.md

 }
 ```

-The `DataMapper` will use `Reflection` to set the properties on your `Entity`.
+The `DataMapper` will use the `Hydrator` to set the properties on your `Entity`.

 Create your entity class (a Plain Old PHP Object (POPO)).

 1. Only make a property nullable if the data storage is set to `nullable`.
 2. properties should be `private`
 3. the primary key should not have a setter method, the datamapper will use reflection to set this
-4. the `DataMapper` does not call the setter or getter methods, it uses reflection to set or get values, and properties value should match what is/will be stored in the datasource.
+4. the `DataMapper` does not call the setter or getter methods, it uses reflection to set or get values, and properties value should match the fields is/will used in the datasource.

 ```php
 final class ArticleEntity